Christianization of Poland: Christianization of Poland

 The baptismal mission which began in the two major cities of Gniezno and Poznań with the baptism of Mieszko and his court spread throughout the country.
 During the 10th and 11th centuries various ecclesiastical organs were established in Poland.
 This included the building of churches and the appointment of clergy.
 The first Bishop of Poland, Jordan, was appointed by Pope John XIII in 968.
-Mieszko's son Bolesław I Chrobry supported Christianization missions to neighboring lands, notably the mission of future Saint Adalbert of Prague to Old Prussians, and established the Archbishopric of Gniezno in the year 1000.
+Mieszko's son Bolesław I the Brave supported Christianization missions to neighboring lands, notably the mission of future Saint Adalbert of Prague to Old Prussians, and established the Archbishopric of Gniezno in the year 1000.

 Although at first the Christian religion was "unpopular and alien", Mieszko's baptism was highly influential but needed to be enforced by the state, and ran into some popular opposition, including an uprising in the 1030s (particularly intense in the years of 1035–1037).
 Nonetheless, by that time Poland had won recognition as a proper European state, from both the papacy and the Holy Roman Empire.

 Out of various provinces of today's Poland, Christianity's spread was slowest in Pomerania, where it gained a significant following only around the 12th century.
 Initially, the clergy came from the Western Christian European countries; native Polish clergy took three or four generations to emerge, and were supported by the monasteries and friars that grew increasingly common in the 12th century.
 By the 13th century Roman Catholicism had become the dominant religion throughout Poland.

 In adopting Christianity as the state religion, Mieszko sought to achieve several personal goals.
 He saw Poland's baptism as a way of strengthening his hold on power, as well as using it as a unifying force for the Polish people.
 It replaced several smaller cults with a single, central one, clearly associated with the royal court.
 It would also improve the position and respectability of the Polish state on the international, European scene.
 The Church also helped to strengthen the monarch's authority and brought to Poland much experience with regard to state administration.
 Thus, the Church organisation supported the state, and in return, bishops received important government titles (in the later era, they were members of the Senate of Poland).